 *CPT® codes, 2019 American Medical Association (AMA).
 All rights reserved.
 CPT is a trademark of the AMA.
 No fee schedules, basic units, relative values, or related listings are included in the CPT.
 The AMA assumes no liability for the data contained herein.
 Applicable FARS/DFARS restrictions apply to government use.

 Abbreviations: CPT, Current Procedural Terminology; FARS/DFARS, Federal Acquisition Regulation/Defense Federal Acquisition Regulation Supplement; HCPCS, Healthcare Common Procedure Coding System; NDC, National Drug Code.Injectafer claims forms require an appropriate ICD-10-CM code.
-The following table displays possible ICD-10-CM codes related to IDA†
+The following table displays possible ICD-10-CM codes related to iron deficiency anemia (IDA) and iron deficiency (ID).1

 Code | Description |